nottrobin/robinwinslow.uk/_posts/2013-05-31-installing-symfony-2-by-creating-a-github-fork.md

 The Symfony 2 [standard project](https://github.com/nottrobin/symfony-standard) suggests that you install it in [one of two ways](https://github.com/nottrobin/symfony-standard/blob/380038dc9ab26dc6791a2772bce4daa1ecd3ee22/README.md):

-- Install it using [Composer](http://getcomposer.org/) - which will install from [packigist](https://packagist.org/)
+- Install it using [Composer](http://getcomposer.org/) (which will retrieve the version that's on [packigist](https://packagist.org/))
 - Download as an [archive](http://symfony.com/download) from the [symfony website](http://symfony.com/)

-However, as I'm a developer, I'm used to using github, and as I'm just playing around with this code-base - I have no need for stability at the moment - I chose a third option:
+However, as I'm a developer, I'm used to using github, and I don't need the code-base to be particularly stable at the moment - I chose a third option:

 - Installing from a fork of the Symfony 2 standard project

 The danger of forking the actual repository is that it might not be stable.
 There could be unfixed bugs that aren't in the official releases.
+The advantage is that it's particularly easy to pull in new changes from the Symfony repository.

 The environment
 ===